xavitorne/pyramid-simpleweb/README.txt

 pyrxa README
 ==================

-Simple cms for personal use.
+The idea is to create a simple cms for personal use.

 Getting Started